tardate/LittleCodingKata/docker/rails6_production/README.md

-# #187 6 with Docker for Production
+# #187 Rails 6 with Docker for Production

 All about running Rails 6 with Docker for production deployment